SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 In addition to the overall disaster recovery scenario, you can also restore public folders in the following situations:

-- **Soft-deleted public folder restore** The public folder was deleted but is still within the retention period.
+- **Soft-deleted public folder restore**: The public folder was deleted but is still within the retention period.

-- **Soft-deleted public folder mailbox restore** The public folder mailbox was deleted and is still within the mailbox retention period.
+- **Soft-deleted public folder mailbox restore**: The public folder mailbox was deleted and is still within the mailbox retention period.

-- **Public folder mailbox restore from a recovery database** You can recover an individual public folder mailbox from backup when the deleted mailbox retention period has elapsed.
+- **Public folder mailbox restore from a recovery database**: You can recover an individual public folder mailbox from backup when the deleted mailbox retention period has elapsed.
 You then extract data from the restored mailbox and copy it to a target folder or merge it with another mailbox.

 In all of these situations, the public folder or public folder mailbox is recoverable by using the **MailboxRestoreRequest** cmdlets.